deltacasttv/.github/profile/README.md

 # What is DELTACAST VideoMasterIP ?

-**VideoMasterIP** is the software part of the [IP Virtual Card](https://www.deltacast.tv/products/developer-products/ip-software/ip-virtual-card-smpte-st-2110-edition) concept.
+<p><b>VideoMasterIP</b> is the software part of the <a href="https://www.deltacast.tv/products/developer-products/ip-software/ip-virtual-card-smpte-st-2110-edition">IP Virtual Card</a> concept.</p>

 <p align="center">
    <img src="img/ipvc_logo.png">
 </p>

-The IP Virtual Card is a high-performance video streaming solution allowing to use COTS network cards to ingest and playout uncompressed video up to 4K as per SMPTE ST 2110.
+<p>The IP Virtual Card is a high-performance video streaming solution allowing to use COTS network cards to ingest and playout uncompressed video up to 4K as per SMPTE ST 2110.</p>

-The IP Virtual Card is available under Windows and Linux.
-It is provided as a set of software libraries and low-level components protected by runtime licenses and coming with a Software Development Kit (SDK) to develop computer-based ST 2110 video processing solutions.
+<p>The IP Virtual Card is available under Windows and Linux.
+It is provided as a set of software libraries and low-level components protected by runtime licenses and coming with a Software Development Kit (SDK) to develop computer-based ST 2110 video processing solutions.</p>

 # How to get VideoMaster and VideoMasterIP software ?